product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 In the simplest sense mini apps are hybrid apps (typically webapps) which have a deep integration with a host app (in which they are opened) to make them powerful and feature rich.
 Being based on web frameworks allows the host app to serve different flows and services dynamically.

-These mini apps can be managed either by a different entity than the host app like in the case of Zynga games in Facebook or by the host platform itself to serve some non critical and more dynamic flows.
+These mini apps can be managed either by a different entity than the host app like in the case of Zynga games in Facebook or by the host platform itself to serve some non critical and more dynamic flows. <br>
 _In Paytm we enable both kinds of mini apps: one’s built by the 2nd party ( internal Paytm verticals) and 3rd party apps (external merchants) as we will explore later._

 ## **What did we needed Mini Apps?**